New York Times, January 18, 2008

 Our Story

-Founding members of the Antiques Dealers' Association of America (ADA), they have served that organization in various capacities: Elliott as past president, member of the Board of Directors, head of vetting for the ADA show, and member of the furniture and metalwork vetting committees.
-In addition, Grace has also served that organization as a current Board member, chair of the Membership Committee, and head of textile vetting for the show.
-In addition, Elliott and Grace serve as vettors in metalwork, textiles, and folk art at the Winter Antiques Show.
+Founding members of the Antiques Dealers' Association of America (ADA), they have served that organization in various capacities: Elliott as past president, member of the Board of Directors, head of vetting for the ADA show, and longtime member of the furniture and metalwork vetting committees.
+Grace has also served that organization as a current Board member, chair of the Membership Committee, and head of textile vetting for the show.
+In addition to having participated in the Winter Antiques Show and several of its vetting committees, they have also participated in the Philadelphia Antiques Show, the Connecticut Antiques Show, the ADA Show for Historic Deerfield, and the Collector’s Fair in Manchester NH.
+Elliott and Grace continue to participate in the Delaware Antiques Show, the new “Philadelphia” show for Historic Trappe, and now happily, in the New Hampshire Antiques Dealers Association (NHADA) show in Manchester.
+The antiques life still beckons.